Energy Resources of Australia Ltd operates as a uranium producer.

-PE vs Industry: ERA is poor value based on its PE Ratio (13.3x) compared to the AU Oil and Gas industry average (10x).
+PE vs Industry: ERA is unprofitable, so we can't compare its PE Ratio to the Australian Oil and Gas industry average.

-PE vs Market: ERA is good value based on its PE Ratio (13.3x) compared to the Australian market (15.5x).
+PE vs Market: ERA is unprofitable, so we can't compare its PE Ratio to the Australian market.

 Price to Earnings Growth Ratio